Six operations for D-cap-modules on rigid analytic spaces: Introduction

-In this paper, we present one such category, the category $\h{\B}c_K(\w{\D}_X)$ of complete bornological $\w{\D}_X$-modules, and define analogues of the usual six operations on the (unbounded) derived category $\mathrm{D}(\w{\D}_X)$.
-Whille we reserve the study of holonomicity for a follow-up paper, we investigate a subcategory $\mathrm{D}_\C(\w{\D}_X)$ of `$\C$-complexes', which plays the role of $\mathrm{D}^b_\mathrm{coh}(\D)$ in the classical theory.
+While we reserve the study of holonomicity for a follow-up paper, we investigate a subcategory $\mathrm{D}_\C(\w{\D}_X)$ of `$\C$-complexes', which plays the role of $\mathrm{D}^b_\mathrm{coh}(\D)$ in the classical theory.
 We obtain the following results: